Syndace/python-xeddsa/ref10/README.md

 The first step is to download and run the benchmark.
 The benchmark generates some files on-the-fly, based on your os/system architecture.
 We need some of these generated files to build ref10 standalone, that's why the benchmark has to run first.
 Note that the benchmark is HUGE and it may take multiple days to finish one run.
 Follow the instructions [here](https://bench.cr.yp.to/supercop.html) to run the "Alternative: Incremental benchmarks".

-__NOTE__: Consider actually closing all other applications and running the benchmark as intended, look at the SUPERCOP website for addition information.
+__NOTE__: Consider actually closing all other applications and running the benchmark as intended, look at the SUPERCOP website for additional information.

 ### 2. Extract the ref10 source code